vveezy/Maltego/README.md

 # Maltego
 Cybersecurity Exploration with Maltego
 🔍 Cybersecurity Exploration with Maltego 🔍
-In my internship in TechnoHacks EduTech with my mentor Sandip Gavit i just completed an information gathering task using Maltego, a powerful OSINT and cybersecurity tool.
-The target site was https://lnkd.in/eEuxSxyD.
+In my internship in @TechnoHacks EduTech with my mentor @Sandip Gavit i just completed an information gathering task using Maltego, a powerful OSINT and cybersecurity tool.
+The target site was https://testphp.vulnweb.com

 🌐 Key Achievements: